ZKNoxHQ/ETHDILITHIUM/doc/eip-mldsa.md

 Integrating post-quantum signature schemes is crucial to future-proof Ethereum and other EVM-based environments.
 It shall be noted that infrastructure for post-quantum signatures should be deployed before quantum adversaries are known to be practical because it takes on the order of years for existing applications to integrate.

-Dilithium, a lattice-based scheme standardized by NIST as ML-DSA, offers high security against both classical and quantum adversaries.
+Dilithium, a lattice-based scheme standardized by NIST as FIPS-204, offers high security against both classical and quantum adversaries.
 As the main winner of the standardization, the scheme has been selected as the main alternative to elliptic curve signature algorithms, making it a serious option for Ethereum.

 While the signature size (2.4kB) and public key size (1.3kB) are larger than other post-quantum candidates such as Falcon FN-DSA, this scheme is more flexible in terms of parameters.
-It is thus possible to derive a zero-knowledge version of Dilithium, keeping the security of the scheme toegether with an efficient in-circuit verification.
+It is thus possible to derive a zero-knowledge version of Dilithium, keeping the security of the scheme together with an efficient in-circuit verification.
 This EIP does not dig into details this instance.

 ML-DSA has a simpler signer algorithm than FN-DSA, making hardware implementation easier.
-Finally, ML-DSA is based on the same mathematical construction as Kyber, the Post-Quantum Key Exchange algorithm standardized by NIST.
+Finally, ML-DSA is based on the same mathematical construction as Kyber, the Post-Quantum Key Exchange algorithm standardized by NIST as FIPS-203.
 All these properties make ML-DSA well-suited for blockchain applications.

 In the context of the Ethereum Virtual Machine, a precompile for Keccak256 hash function is already available, making ML-DSA verification much faster when instantiated with an extendable output function derived from Keccak than with SHAKE256, as specified in NIST submission.
 This EIP specifies two version of ML-DSA enabling two important features: one version being fully compliant with the NIST specification, the other deviating from the standard in order to reduce the gas cost.